* In light of COVID-19, all appointments with the Office of Student Affairs have moved online.

-The Office of Student Affairs employes a group of hard-working educators eager to meet our diverse student body’s needs.
+The Office of Student Affairs employs a group of hard-working educators eager to meet our diverse student body’s needs.
 Staff work closely with campus administrators, faculty, and — most importantly — students themselves in supporting the campus learning environment.

 Dr. Chris Meiers joined Washington State University Tri-Cities on February 1, 2014.
 As the Vice Chancellor, Dr. Meiers provides visionary leadership and strategic direction to our comprehensive services and programs for enrollment management and student affairs, including recruitment, retention, financial aid, registration, career services, counseling services, and student involvement.
 Dr. Meiers also teaches undergraduate statistics courses at the Tri-Cities campus.